Integrability in the weak noise theory: Results and discussions

 Using Corollary~\ref{c.1-1.large} under Assumption~\ref{assu.poles} or using \cite[Theorem 1.2]{gaudreaulamarre21}, we have

-This expression confirms that $ h_* $ solves the inviscid HJ equation, but it is a \emph{non-entropy} solution.
+This expression confirms that $ h_* $ solves the inviscid HJ equation, but is a \emph{non-entropy} solution.
 It has a non-entropy shock at $ y=0 $, as shown in Figure~\ref{f.antishock}.

-The non-entropy shock affects $ h_* $ by sending out waves that travel at velocities $ \sqrt{\sgamma} $ and $ -\sqrt{\sgamma} $, and the waves cover the fan region $ \{|y| \leq \sqrt{\sgamma}s\} $.
-This phenomenon is consistent with our estimate of $ \q $ in \eqref{e.c.1-1.large.1}--\eqref{e.c.1-1.large.2}.
-To summarize, the function $ \w $, which approximates the soliton $ \w_{\mathrm{s}} $, formally vanishes in the vanishing viscosity limit but leaves a lasting impact by producing a non-entropy shock.
-This picture just described appeared in the physics study of asymmetric interacting particle systems with open boundaries \cite{derrida01,derrida03,bodineau06,bahadoran10}.
+The non-entropy shock is produced by $ \w_N(s,y) $.
+By Corollary~\ref{c.1-1.large}, the function approximates $ \w_{\mathrm{s}}(Ny) $, which has the shape of a bump of width $ 1/N $ and constant height.
+Even though the width diminishes, the bump leaves a lasting impact on $ h_* $ by producing a non-entropy shock at $ y=0 $.
+In the context of asymmetric exclusion processes, having the bump is analogous to slowing down the hopping rate near $ x=0 $.
+(This analogy can be seen by writing down the evolution equation of the height function of the exclusion process.)
+Such a slow down produces an artificial jump of the particle density around $ x=0 $, namely a non-entropy shock.
+This bump/show-down picture appeared in the physics study of asymmetric interacting particle systems with open boundaries \cite{derrida01,derrida03,bodineau06,bahadoran10}.
 The picture also provides a transparent (though heuristic) explanation of the mechanism behind the Jensen--Varadhan LDPs \cite{jensen00,varadhan04}: the long-time LDPs for asymmetric interacting particle systems, which is largely-open and has only been proven for one instance~\cite{quastel21}.

 It is interesting to further explore the connection between solitons and non-entropy shocks.
 Indeed, the NLS equations have many more solitons, which exhibit richer behaviors.
 Examining how these solitons produce non-entropy shocks can lead to a better understanding of the LDP for the SHE and the KPZ equation.